Jandini/Jandini/README.md

 ![JandaGo](https://user-images.githubusercontent.com/19593367/211174559-b45486cd-20d8-49fe-839d-7d7a50d6395d.gif)

-# Github and Jira metics in Kibana
+# Github and Jira metrics in Kibana

 I moved my career into management in 2018.
 Yet, I am still developing in my own time.
 Management is easier if you find a way to measure success of your team.